Where Dimensions Stands on the ABA/PBS Controversy

 Over the years, ABA has changed to ensure that cruel, unnecessary and inappropriate ‘treatment’ stopped; the training of practitioners now comprehensively discourages any such practice and has a strong ethical framework.
 In the UK these practices have, quite rightly, been subject to scrutiny and are not permitted by professional and regulatory guidelines.
 Also, many would now be in direct contravention of the Human Rights Act as inhumane and degrading treatment.

-PBS first emerged in the 1980s in response to rising concerns over ABA practices of the time.
-PBS continues to be informed by some of the theory and applications developed in ABA whilst having at its heart a person-centred and trauma-informed model.
+Positive behaviour support (PBS) first emerged in the 1980s in response to rising concerns over ABA practices of the time.
+PBS continues to be informed by some theories and applications developed in ABA whilst having at its heart a person-centred and trauma-informed model.

 “Our son had such behaviours of distress that he was referred – fortunately never admitted – to the local ATU.